NienfengYao/crypto_py/README.md

 # crypto_py
-Study how to test cryptography using python
+Study how to use cryptographic algorithms with Python

 * Reference
   * ex_ecdsa.py